YadamVinay369/CVE_Server/README.md

 This is the backend for the Securin CVE Dashboard, built with Node.js and Express.js.
 It provides APIs to fetch, store, and manage CVE (Common Vulnerabilities and Exposures) data.

-I have used this API link: https://services.nvd.nist.gov/rest/json/cves/2.0 to fetch the CVE data in chunks of around 2000 records per request and stored it into monogoDB(mongoose) database.
+- Used this API link: https://services.nvd.nist.gov/rest/json/cves/2.0
+- Fetched the CVE data in chunks of around 2000 records per request synchronously
+- API request is being hit 3 times per each chunk to establish proper connection
+- stored the data using bulkWrite into monogoDB(mongoose) database.

 My deployed link: https://securinserver.onrender.com/